A Promise Between Worlds

 To Reforge the Promise.

-But if this wish could help her without having to sacrifice anything, without having to instigate a war between Humanity and Demons once more, then-!
+But if this wish could help her without having to sacrifice anything, without having to instigate another war between Humanity and Demons, then-!

 "One more thing..."